Staci Biegner, MD

 “It is very rewarding to me to be more than a doctor to my patients, to be part of their family and to be an important part of their lives.”

-While Dr. Clay enjoys working with patients in all areas of obstetrics and gynecology, he particularly enjoys helping peopel who are struggling with fertility issues to not only determine a cause of the problem but also to work towards achieving the ultimate goal of having a child.
+While Dr. Clay enjoys working with patients in all areas of obstetrics and gynecology, he particularly enjoys helping people who are struggling with fertility issues to not only determine a cause of the problem but also to work towards achieving the ultimate goal of having a child.
 Additionally, he also likes to perform minimally invasive gynecologic surgeries.
 Above all, he greatly appreciates the opportunity to help people be advocates for their own care, another reason he fits right in with the staff at Clinic Sofia.“I am happy to join a team that holds the same values I do, to help women stay healthy by taking a very personalized and empowering approach to their care.”

 A native of Ohio, Dr. Clay completed his residency at Riverside Methodist Hospital in Columbus after attending The Ohio State University College of Medicine.
 He completed his undergraduate degree at Vanderbilt University in Nashville, Tenn.
 Dr. Clay enjoys exploring the Twin Cities’ dining and activity scenes with his wife and children and spending time outdoors walking, hiking, biking, and taking pictures.
 He also enjoys caring for his pet rabbit Bessie.Amy Hammers, MD